J-S-Harris/J-S-Harris/README.md

 Hi 👋 I’m Jack.

-I am a software developer working mainly with Java, but I love coding in my free time and working with other technologies.
+I am a software developer professionally, but I also love coding in my free time and learning new technologies!

 Java, Spring, React/JS/HTML/CSS.